Baldarello/localization-pro/README.md

 -   [Node.js](https://nodejs.org/) (v18 or later is recommended)
 -   npm (comes bundled with Node.js)
 -   A **Google Gemini API Key**.
 You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   **Google OAuth 2.0 Credentials**.
+See the backend configuration section for details.

 ### Installation